mdnetto/WISE/README.md

 <title> Put your name here! </title>
 ```
 2. Save the file
-3. Re-load your simon file in the browser
+3. Re-load your simon.html file in the browser
 4. What changed?
 Can you change it back to 'Simon'